Show More

 Research lines / projects proposed

-1. The membrane biophysics of ATP synthase: Mechanical interplay between ATP synthase and lipid bilayers.
-That is, the ability of mitochondria to exploit the collective effects of rotating ATP synthases for membrane remodeling and protein organization in living cells.
+1. The membrane biophysics of ATP synthase: Investigating the interplay between ATP synthase and lipid membranes.
+In particular, the ability of rotating ATP synthases for membrane remodeling and protein organization in model systems.
+Key insights from the lab include the membrane mechanical characterization under active conditions (PNAS 2017; 10.1073/pnas.17012071140) or the active curvature sorting of ATP synthase (Adv Sci 2023, 10.1002/advs.202301606).

 Application requirements